Maggiebj/SentimentAnalysis/README.md

 The third one has single glove embedding layer with constant embedding parameters. (accuracy 80.9%)

-Update: Added sentiment analysis with machine learning and tfidf.
-Logisticregression with tfidf got 88.47% accuracy --2020.12.31
+Update: Added sentiment analysis with machine learning.
+Logisticregression model with tfidf got 88.47% accuracy --2020.12.31

 ## File Descriptions
 There are 3 notebook files in the product.